metalsoft-io/metalcloud-sdk-go/docs/ServerInstanceGroupUpdate.md

 `func (o *ServerInstanceGroupUpdate) HasDefaultServerTypeId() bool`

 HasDefaultServerTypeId returns a boolean if a field has been set.

+### GetDefaultCustomStorageProfile

+`func (o *ServerInstanceGroupUpdate) GetDefaultCustomStorageProfile() ServerInstanceStorageProfile`

+GetDefaultCustomStorageProfile returns the DefaultCustomStorageProfile field if non-nil, zero value otherwise.

+### GetDefaultCustomStorageProfileOk

+`func (o *ServerInstanceGroupUpdate) GetDefaultCustomStorageProfileOk() (*ServerInstanceStorageProfile, bool)`

+GetDefaultCustomStorageProfileOk returns a tuple with the DefaultCustomStorageProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDefaultCustomStorageProfile

+`func (o *ServerInstanceGroupUpdate) SetDefaultCustomStorageProfile(v ServerInstanceStorageProfile)`

+SetDefaultCustomStorageProfile sets DefaultCustomStorageProfile field to given value.

+### HasDefaultCustomStorageProfile

+`func (o *ServerInstanceGroupUpdate) HasDefaultCustomStorageProfile() bool`

+HasDefaultCustomStorageProfile returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)